 She evolved from a Disney Channel star into a versatile actress who anchors complex stories about family and identity.

-Brenda Song's career began not in Hollywood, but in a Sacramento shopping mall, where she was discovered for print modeling at age six.
-That early start led to a steady stream of television work, but it was her role as the sharp, wealthy London Tipton on Disney Channel's 'The Suite Life of Zack & Cody' that made her a household name for a generation.
-Rather than be confined by that persona, Song deliberately sought out more mature and challenging roles, including a dramatic turn in the film 'The Social Network' and a lead role in the critically acclaimed Hulu series 'Dollface.'
-Her personal life, including her relationship with actor Macaulay Culkin and their growing family, has been a subject of public interest, but she has consistently steered the narrative back to her work.
-Today, she is recognized for choosing projects that explore the nuances of Asian-American experience and female friendship, marking a deliberate and successful transition from child star to serious performer.
+Brenda Song was discovered for print modeling at age six in a Sacramento shopping mall.
+That early start led to steady television work, but her role as the sharp, wealthy London Tipton on Disney Channel's 'The Suite Life of Zack & Cody' defined a generation of viewers.
+Rather than stay confined by that persona, Song deliberately sought mature and challenging roles.
+She delivered a dramatic turn in the film 'The Social Network' and took a lead role in the Hulu series 'Dollface.'
+Her relationship with actor Macaulay Culkin and their growing family has drawn public interest, but she consistently steers the narrative back to her work.
+Song now chooses projects that explore the nuances of Asian-American experience and female friendship.
+The transition from child star to serious performer has been deliberate and successful.

 1981–1996